Rock-Hill-Car-Accident-Lawyer-Stewart-Law-Offices

 Call at 866-783-9278 or contact us online to arrange your free and confidential case review.

-Common Questions You Might Have After an Auto Injury
+Common Questions You May Have After an Auto Injury

 It is best to say as little as possible to an insurance adjuster.
 Remember that a claims adjuster is looking for ways to minimize liability for the insurance company.
 You can give an adjuster basic information about your accident, such as the date, time, and location, but you should not discuss how the accident occurred.
 Refuse to provide a recorded statement when asked.
 Let an experienced Rock Hill car accident lawyer handle interactions with insurance adjusters on your behalf.